 “Take a look at this, Jerry,” I say as I raise my knees.
 “Get over here.”
 I begin to caress myself, my breath coming in rasps.

 “Damn, real tits, bite sized.
 Quite special,” says Jerry as he fondles my chest with his fingers.

 Suddenly, I hear voices, female voices.
 One of them says, “We like the music, but there’s too much light for the mood, pull the blinds.”
 A second says, “Let’s see some kissing, get a good look at his ass.
 We’re not near ready.”
 Another voice says, “What should we do with our retail tits?
 What’s the cost of downsizing these babies?”

 Too many demands.
 Too many questions.

 “Come here, Jerry.
 Give me some help,” I say.

 “What did you do to the light in here?
-I think it’s too dark.”
+It’s too dark all of a sudden.”

 I decide to wait a few minutes, to delay things a little before pulling the trigger.
 Some things are best prolonged.

 * * *